boseji/jugaad_boards/README.md

 beginner friendly is = *No touching the hardware while loading the code*.
 It should just load *automagically*.

-Another key focus area was to constain the actual `code space` used.
+Another key focus area was to constrain the actual `code space` used.
 Meaning the reduction of the amount of memory required to store the compiled code.
 And still provide the most comprehensive set of core functions.

 In order to be able to to care to these main 2 requirements the design was made to fit into the popular arduino IDE which supports the `code and forget` way of doing things.
 Due to compatibility issues the core of the various architectures were rewritten.
 This helped in supporting the compression in code size, yet increase the functionality.